 Bio

 Melanie Elyse Brewster (b.
-Miami, Florida) is an artist, scholar, and practicing psychologist who lives and works in New York City.
+Miami, Florida) is a Greek-American artist, scholar, and practicing psychologist who lives in New York City.
+Brewster is a Professor in the Department of Counseling and Clinical Psychology at Columbia University.
 She earned her PhD from the University of Florida in 2011 and her MFA from the School of Visual Arts (SVA) in 2024.
-Brewster’s interdisciplinary art and scholarship focuses on stigma and queer futurities—informed by surreal, campy aesthetics that center craft, costume, and performance to destabilize identity.
-She uses fiber, collage, and assemblage to create works that address wild, mythological manifestations of gender and sexuality.

 Abbreviated Art CV is available here.